trouve-antoine/mhcms/README.md

 We call these sub-folders "collections".

-At the root (e.g. the `./blog` folder in the example above), MHCMS will create an index file with name `index.yaml`.
+At the root (e.g. the `./blog` folder in the example above), MHCMS will create an index file with the name `index.yaml`.
 It contains the list of paths together with their header data.
 It is human-readable, but it is usually a bad idea to edit it by hand.
 If you delete this file, you will need to re-generate it for the system to work.